manavsinghrajput/neogcamp-quiz-on-marvel/README.md

 # neogcamp-quiz-on-marvel
- quick quiz on marvel cinematic universe
+ A quick quiz on marvel cinematic universe made using basic programming concepts of javascript.

+ To play the game, enter your name and based on questions answered you get your scores and high scores.